San Juan County Court Records

 Requesting Records by Mail or IPRA

-Under Section 14-2-8© NMSA, a written request must provide the requester’s name, address, and telephone number and describe the records sought with reasonable particularity.
-No reason for the request is required.
-The IPRA request can be submitted through the online IPRA form or mailed directly to the clerk’s office of the relevant court.
+Under Section 14-2-8 NMSA, a written request must include your name, address, and telephone number, and describe the records you're looking for with reasonable particularity.
+You don't need to explain why you want the records.
+Submit your IPRA request through the online IPRA form or mail it directly to the clerk's office of the relevant court.

 Are Court Records Public in San Juan County?

 New Mexico presumes that court records are open to inspection.
-The Inspection of Public Records Act (IPRA), codified at Sections 14-2-1 through 14-2-12 NMSA 1978, establishes the right of any person to inspect public records held by government entities, including courts.
-Court case records may be inspected in person at the courthouse clerk’s office or searched through the judiciary’s online portals.
+The Inspection of Public Records Act (IPRA), codified at Sections 14-2-1 through 14-2-12 NMSA 1978, gives any person the right to inspect public records held by government entities, including courts.
+You can inspect case records in person at the courthouse clerk's office or search them through the judiciary's online portals.

 Certain categories of records are exempt from public disclosure or subject to restricted access: